 In addition to petitions for review and direct appeals (death sentences and election appeals), the Supreme Court has jurisdiction over special actions (e.g., an injunction, habeas corpus, etc.), certified questions, water cases and disciplinary matters of the State Bar of Arizona.
 The court also serves as the final decision making body when disciplinary recommendations are filed against Arizona judges by the Commission on Judicial Conduct.

-The justices usually sit en banc (all five justices), but they also may sit in division (a panel of three or four justices).
+The justices usually sit en banc (all seven justices), but they also may sit in division (a panel of four justices).
 On occasion, a justice may remove (recuse) himself or herself from a case because of a prior connection to the case or a conflict of interest.
 When this happens, a judge from another court can be asked to sit with the court.

 Before a case is argued to the court, the justices review any briefs filed in previous proceedings.
 These documents give the parties’ arguments and assist the justices in deciding the case.
 During oral argument, each side has a specific amount of time, set by the court, in which to present its arguments.
 The person who asked the court to review the case usually speaks first, and can reserve part of their time to speak after the other party has finished their argument.